tendersearls/tldr/README.md

 ### Running by line numbers

-When running the `tldr` CLI command, you can select texts using your shell's glob expansion, list multiple paths, and even specify one or more line numbers of tests to run at a given path.
+When running the `tldr` CLI command, you can select tests using your shell's glob expansion, list multiple paths, and even specify one or more line numbers of tests to run at a given path.